Join Gini von Courter for an in-depth discussion in this video Create a filtered view, part of SharePoint 2016: Managing Large Lists.

 And this is yet another way to drop in and to work with or manage my views.

-- Managing large lists and libraries
+- Determine appropriate strategies for managing large lists and libraries.